Skip to main content

 Create a load balancer

-1. Select a configuration and network.
+1. Select the configuration and network.

 2. Create a target group.